EXPLORE THIS STORY

 Shared narrative

-The Franco-Lebanese bond makes the attack personal
+The Franco-Lebanese bond makes the strike personal

 Shared narrative